 Let's get started!

 We took the data from the NOAA (National Oceanic and Atmospheric Administration) webpage.
 Feel free to play around with the webpage and analyze data on your own, but for now, let's make sure we're working with the same dataset.

-This file contains the year on the first column averages of land temperature anomaly listed sequentially on the second column, from 1880 to 2016.
+The file contains the year on the first column, and averages of land temperature anomaly listed sequentially on the second column, from 1880 to 2016.
 We will read the file, then make an initial plot to see what it looks like.

 year, temp_anomaly = numpy.loadtxt(fname='data/land_global_temperature_anomaly-1880-2016.csv', delimiter=',', skiprows=5, unpack=True)